 - Student Aid Report (SAR).
 This report is generated after the federal government has received and processed a student's completed FAFSA.
 Southwest Tech electronically receives SARs from the processor, while students receive their electronic or paper copy approximately three weeks after submitting their FAFSA.
-Students should review their SAR upon receipt and immediately contact the Financial Aid Office if any errors are found. - 2.
-Financial Aid Questionnaire.
-The Financial Aid Office mails this form to students to complete and promptly return. - 3.
-Other information.
+Students should review their SAR upon receipt and immediately contact the Financial Aid Office if any errors are found. - Financial Aid Questionnaire.
+The Financial Aid questionnaire is posted on the student portal under My Financial Aid for students to complete and submit. - Other information.
 The Financial Aid Office may request additional documentation such as a student's and/or parent's federal tax transcripts, W-2s and child support paid/received verification. - 4.
 Evidence of enrollment in an approved associate degree or technical diploma program.
 Students who enroll in courses that do not lead to a degree or diploma in a specific program are not eligible for financial aid. - A student's signed statement of updated information, statement of educational purpose/certification statement on refunds and default, and statement of registration status.